AdpictoAdpicto

 Comparison

-gpt-image-2 vs Nano Banana 2 Head-to-Head: 8 Social Media Tests
+gpt-image-2 vs Nano Banana 2: Which Wins Which Social Media Job

-Eight side-by-side tests comparing gpt-image-2 and Nano Banana 2 on real social media tasks — multi-subject scenes, Japanese captions, 4K hero, edits.
+A capability comparison of gpt-image-2 and Nano Banana 2 across eight social media jobs — multi-subject scenes, Japanese captions, 4K hero, reference images, and mask edits.

 Adpicto TeamApril 19, 2026

 OpenAI's gpt-image-2 (released 2026-04-21) and Google's Nano Banana 2 (`gemini-3.1-flash-image`, released 2026-02-26) are the two image models most social teams should actually be choosing between in 2026.
 Not Midjourney, not Stable Diffusion variants, not DALL·E 3 — those have narrower or declining roles for most brand-driven SNS work.
-The real question is which of the two leading frontier-lab image models wins on which specific job.
+The real question is which of the two leading frontier-lab image models is the stronger fit for which specific job.

 A note on scope first: this is not our multi-model strategy piece.
 The multi-model strategy write-up explains the routing logic we use in production — tier-based defaults, fallbacks, the decision tree.
-This piece is narrower: eight paired tests, both models on identical prompts, scored on the specific dimensions social teams care about.
-If you're deciding what to use for a single workflow and want evidence rather than architecture, this is the one to read.
+This piece is narrower: a job-by-job capability comparison across the dimensions social teams care about.
+If you're deciding what to use for a single workflow, this is the one to read.

-1. Multi-subject group (4 people)Nano Banana 2Cleargpt-image-2 drifts on face/body consistency past 3 subjects
+1. Multi-subject group (4+ people)Nano Banana 2gpt-image-2 tends to drift on face/body consistency past ~3 subjects

-2. Japanese caption inside imageNano Banana 2ClearCleaner kana/kanji rendering; gpt-image-2 improving but still inconsistent
+2. Japanese caption inside imageNano Banana 2Cleaner kana/kanji rendering; gpt-image-2 improving but less consistent

-3. 4K brand hero imageNano Banana 2ModerateNative 4K tier; gpt-image-2 requires upscale flow
+3. 4K brand hero imageNano Banana 2Native 4K tier; gpt-image-2 needs a separate upscale step

-5. Lifestyle hero with reference imagegpt-image-2ClearHigh-fidelity reference handling wins
+5. Lifestyle hero with reference imagegpt-image-2High-fidelity reference handling is a real capability gap

-6. Mask-based background swapgpt-image-2ClearNative mask editing; Nano Banana 2 lacks first-class equivalent
+6. Mask-based background swapgpt-image-2Native mask editing on the Images API; Nano Banana 2 lacks a first-class equivalent

-8. Short English headline renderinggpt-image-2SlightBoth strong; gpt-image-2 edges out on layout precision
+8. Short English headline renderingClose — slight gpt-image-2 edgeBoth strong; gpt-image-2 edges out on layout precision

 How this differs from our multi-model strategy piece

-Winner: Nano Banana 2.
-Multi-subject consistency has been the stubborn failure mode for OpenAI's image models for two years, and while gpt-image-2 is better than DALL·E 3 here, it's still behind Nano Banana 2 at 3+ subjects.
+Multi-subject consistency past three people has been the stubborn failure mode for OpenAI's image models for two years. gpt-image-2 is better than DALL·E 3 here, but it still tends to drift — duplicated or warped faces, occasionally an extra person — once you go past ~3 subjects.
+Nano Banana 2 holds multi-subject scenes together more reliably.

 When this matters for social: team photos, "about us" hero shots, event recap carousels, group testimonials.